 - Cracks in your walls or flooring

 - Mildew or noticeable moisture under carpets or flooring

 - The smell of sewage could indicate a break in the sewer or a drain line

 - A recent bug problem due to added ground moisture

 Once the leak has been detected under the slab, you may have a few repair options.
 These include:

-- Pipe re-routing – With this repair, new pipe is run above ground.
-This option is ideal if only short length of pipe needs to be replaced.
+- Pipe re-routing – With this repair, new pipe will be run above ground.
+This option is ideal if only a short length of pipe needs replacing.

 - Pipe Relining – Depending on the size of the leak, a new liner can be pushed through a broken sewer pipe to cover breaks and seal all leaks.
 This is trenchless pipe repair technology and only requires access holes on either end of the pipe, as opposed to digging a trench to uncover the entire length of buried pipe.
 An epoxy infused flexible sleeve is pulled through the old pipe but it cures in place to become strong, rigid pipe as smooth as new PVC pipe.